 During the pandemic, retailers learned to open and close their doors at a moment’s notice.
 But shoppers still want access to their favorite products, even if they can’t step foot in the door.
-That’s where a fast e-commerce launch comes in, as demonstrated by the Upscale Commerce Hackathon.
+That’s where a fast e-commerce launch comes in, as demonstrated by the SAP Commerce Cloud Hackathon.

 Bruce Petillo, VP and General Manager of ECENTA Digital, one of the Hackathon participants, put it succinctly: “If history over the last 18 months is a teacher to us, our ability to be agile, think fast, and be able to think outside the box is vitally important to any organization moving forward.”